DeMolay International: Values

+The organization's motto is "No DeMolay shall fail as a citizen, as a leader and as a man."

 Organizational structure

 A local DeMolay body is known as a Chapter and is headed by the Master Councilor.
 The Master Councilor is elected by members of his Chapter and is usually among the older members of the group.
 The Master Councilor is assisted in his duties by a Senior Councilor and a Junior Councilor.
-The Senior Councilor is usually considered to be next in line as Master Councilor and Junior Councilor to follow, though two people can run against each other.
-The remaining officers of a Chapter are appointed by the Master Councilor, except for the Scribe, who is appointed by the Chapter's Advisory Council.
+The remaining officers of a Chapter are appointed by the Master Councilor, except for the Scribe, who is appointed by the Chapter's advisory council.